-The RCTP includes 29 recommendations that each address one of the seven regional public transportation need statements introduced in this document.
-This section provides implementation guidance for each of these recommendations, as well as an approach for encouraging continued stakeholder engagement from agency representatives and members of the public as implementation of the plan continues.
+The RCTP includes 32 recommendations that each address one of the seven regional public transportation need statements introduced in this document.
+This section provides implementation guidance for each recommendation as well as an approach for encouraging continued stakeholder engagement from agency representatives and citizens as the plan is implemented.